College of Engineering Cal Day events

 Meet your ESS adviser, Joey Wong, and get all your questions about being an engineering undeclared major answered.

-Presented by Professor Panos Papadopoulos, Faculty Lead, Aerospace Engineering Major.
-Learn about our new Aerospace Engineering major and hear an overview of the aerospace program’s focus on emerging technologies, including sustainable aviation, autonomous flight and space exploration.
+Presented by Professor Panos Papadopoulos, Faculty Director, Aerospace Engineering Major.
+Learn about the Aerospace Engineering major and hear an overview of the aerospace program’s focus on emerging technologies, including sustainable aviation, autonomous flight and space exploration.
+Also, hear from a panel of current Aerospace Engineering students about their first-year experience in the major Q&A session to follow.

 Electrical Engineering & Computer Sciences

-- EECS Chairs Welcome, Virtual Programming and Pre-Recorded Sessions: https://eecs.berkeley.edu/CalDay
+- EECS Chairs Welcome, Virtual Programming and Pre-Recorded Sessions

 Industrial Engineering & Operations Research